Leo3418/HBWHelper/CONTRIBUTING.md

 format.

 Most styles described above are in default code style settings in IntelliJ IDEA.
-For those that are not in the default settings, you may create a custom code style profile for this project and modify it to reflect those styles.
+For those that are not in the default settings, you can create a custom code style profile for this project and modify it to reflect those styles.

 ### Documentation Style